 There are a few ways you can cover up your carpet without having to remove it.

 "You can use a rug, which will add some color and pattern to the room, or you could install flooring over the top of the existing carpet," says Kate Diaz, founder, Swanky Den.
 If you go this route, make sure to choose a type of flooring compatible with your existing flooring and durable enough to stand up to traffic.

 Another option is to install a carpet pad over the top of the existing carpet."This will add some insulation and padding, making your floor more comfortable to walk on," explains Diaz.

 "Whichever method you choose, make sure to take into account the color and style of your room so that you can find a solution that will be both functional and aesthetically pleasing."

 Can you temporarily cover carpet?

-Yes, there are a few different techniques that make temporarily covering carpet feasible.
+Yes, there are a few different techniques that make temporarily covering carpets feasible.
 Here’s what Diaz recommends for best results when temporarily covering carpet in an apartment rental:

 - Vinyl sheeting